 If you're in debt, you're not alone.
 Our brains seem almost designed to get us into debt.
-Some 50 percent of people with credit cards don't pay them off every month, meaning millions are paying high interest rates on their debt.
+Some 50% of people with credit cards don't pay them off every month, meaning millions are paying high interest rates on their debt.
+And if you've been taking out loans to get through COVID-19, you're far from the only one.

 "The most important thing you need to do when you have a lot of debt is to forgive yourself," says Washington Post columnist and author Michelle Singletary, "because you need to take that step first so that you lay the groundwork for success."